HuseinRawi/my_nustest20210312/README.md

 # Test Project DevOps 102

-This is my test project to get started on GitHub GitHub is really awaesome
+This is my test project to get started on GitHub.
+GitHub is really awaesome